JayanthiGangiredla/BoNTax/README.md

 4. Select the list of uploaded reference file as your reference input dataset.
 ### Output Report Fields

-The workflow automatically generates an integrated QC, FastANI, AMR, and toxin report containing the following metrics:
+The workflow automatically generates an integrated QC, FastANI, AMR, toxin andd MLST report containing the following metrics:

 | Field | Description |
 | :--- | :--- |